neuralvis/elpa-mirror/gnu/other-frame-window-readme.txt

-C-x 7 <command> causes a buffer displayed by <command>
-to appear in another window in the same frame; a window is created if necessary.
+other-frame-window provides prefix key sequences to control where a new buffer is created by a subsequent command.
+With no prefix, the buffer is created where the command decides (nominally the currently selected window).
+Prefix C-x 7 causes the buffer to appear in another window in the same frame; a window is created if necessary.

-C-x 9 <command> causes a buffer displayed by <command>
-to appear in another frame; a frame is created if necessary.
+Prefix C-x 9 causes the buffer to appear in another frame; a frame is created if necessary.

+Some commands display new buffers in other than the currently selected window, which defeats the purpose of ‘other-frame-window’ in the absense of a prefix.
+To override that, customize ‘display-buffer-alist’ for those commands.
+For example, to override ‘gud-gdb’:

+(add-to-list
+ 'display-buffer-alist
+ (cons "\\*gud"
+	 (cons 'display-buffer-same-window nil)))
+)

+Other key bindings provided by other-frame-window:

 C-x W moves the current buffer to another window in the same frame.

 C-x F moves the current buffer to another frame.

 In addition, C-x 7 and C-x 9 can be followed by these keys: